-- 1. Base Bid: Existing bathtub to remain. - 2.
-Alternate: Replace (1) existing enameled steel bathtub and strainer in kind with HACP and Architect approved enameled steel bathtub within standard unit 517 of the Bernice Crawley High Rise.
+- 1. Base Bid: Replace (1) existing enameled steel bathtub and strainer in kind with HACP and Architect approved enameled steel bathtub within standard unit 517 of the Bernice Crawley High Rise.
 Replacement is due to crack or discoloration of existing bathtub.
 Plumbing Contractor responsible to remove sealant prior to tub removal from walls and floors.
 PC to include cutting drywall in level and straight lines to the face of the stud nearest to tub at an area of 250 sq inches at each side or a total of 500 square inches total for tub replacement.
 PC to cut existing VCT flooring in a straight line/parallel with the existing flooring seam and no more than 2" from the bathtub face along the entire 60" width, to allow removal of tub without lifting additional floor tiles being used as a sub-base.
-(No other bathtub replacements are within the base bid.)
+(No other bathtub replacements are within the base bid.) - 2.
+Alternate: Repair Bathtub in Place.
+Do Not replace Bathtub in Base Bid.